Uncategorized

 This is also known as a chinkless siding design as it requires no chinking to achieve a finished look.
 We do see some people use chinking for aesthetic purposes on these profiles.
 This is available in a hand peeled log siding look or smooth and is about 3-4” in depth.

-log siding
+half round log siding chinkless corners

 Flat Log Siding